-V Water and global warming
+Water and

-V Absorption spectra of gaseous, liquid and solid water
+gaseous, liquid and solid water

-V The vibrational spectra of liquid water
+The vibrational spectra of

-V The visible and UV spectra of liquid water
+The visible and UV spectra of

 Water is the main absorber of the sunlight in the atmosphere.
 The 13 million million tons of water in the atmosphere (~0.33% by weight) is responsible for about 70% of all atmospheric absorption of radiation, mainly in the infrared region where water shows strong absorption.
 It contributes significantly to the greenhouse effect ensuring a warm habitable planet, but operates a negative feedback effect, due to cloud formation reflecting the sunlight away, to attenuate global warming.
 The water content of the atmosphere varies about 100-fold between the hot and humid tropics and the cold and dry polar ice deserts.